FreeTAKTeam/FreeTAKServer-User-Docs/docs/HowToHelp/WriteDocumentation.md

 ### PlantUML

-There are some case where `Mermaid` is not sufficient such as making `Network Deployment Diagrams`.
+There are some cases where `Mermaid` is not sufficient such as making `Network Deployment Diagrams`.
 When that happens we use `PlantUML`.

 https://github.com/plantuml-stdlib/C4-PlantUML/blob/master/README.md